AgoraLab/agora-chat-uikit/android/1 - overview/product-features.md

 1. Set the target language

   The `EaseChatFragment.Builder` object provides the `setTargetTranslation` method.
-If the target language is not set, Chinese is used by default.
+If the target language is not set, English is used by default.
 For more translation target languages, refer to [Translation Language Support](https://learn.microsoft.com/zh-cn/azure/ai-services/translator/language-support).

   The sample code is as follows: